The DESI DR1 Peculiar Velocity Survey: global zero-point and $H_0$ constraints: Data Availability

 \section{Data Availability}

-The data used to create the figures will be made available on Zenodo at \url{https://doi.org/10.5281/zenodo.17548130} upon acceptance.
-Other data products of the DESI DR1 PV Survey will also be made available upon acceptance of the papers in this series.
+The data used to create the figures will be made available on Zenodo (DOI: \dataset[10.5281/zenodo.17548130]{https://doi.org/10.5281/zenodo.17548130}) upon acceptance of the papers in this series.
+Other data products of the DESI DR1 PV Survey will also be made available at \url{https://data.desi.lbl.gov/doc/releases/dr1/}.